12 Sights in Messina, Italy (with Map and Images)

 Messina Cathedral is a Roman Catholic cathedral located in Messina, Sicily.
 Formerly the episcopal seat of the Diocese of Messina, it became in 1986 the archiepiscopal seat of the Archdiocese of Messina-Lipari-Santa Lucia del Mela.

-The fountain of the Aquarium - popularly called the fountain of Gennaro - is a monument in Messina, dating back to the early seventeenth century.
-Initially located at the intersection of Corso and Via del Collegio, it is now located in the square of the same name, between Corso Cavour and Via XXIV Maggio.
-After restoration work, it was returned to the city in 2015.
+The Aquarium Fountain - popularly called the fountain of Gennaro - is a monument in Messina, dating back to the early seventeenth century.
+Initially located at the intersection of the Corso and Via del Collegio, it is now located in the square of the same name, between Corso Cavour and Via XXIV Maggio.
+After restoration work, in 2015 it was returned to the view of the city.

 John of Austria or Don Giovanni d'Austria is a monumental sculpture in bronze, originally gilded, of John of Austria by architect and sculptor Andrea Calamech, a native of Carrara who trained in the Florentine workshop of Bartolomeo Ammannati.
 Its erection was decided by the Senate of Messina in 1571 to honor the victor of the Battle of Lepanto, from which many Messineses had benefited, and it was dedicated in 1572.
 William Stirling-Maxwell called it "one of the most effective monuments of sixteenth-century art".
 On the sides of the pedestal are bronze plaques depicting the fleet, the battle, and the fleet's victorious return to Messina as well as an inscription.
 John is figured holding a three-pronged baton in reference to his command of the triple alliance of Philip II, the Pope, and the Republic of Venice, with his foot on the severed head of a vanquished Turk generally considered to be Müezzinzade Ali Pasha.